 The Chuck Stone Program, sponsored by the UNC-Chapel Hill Hussman School of Journalism and Media and Capitol Broadcasting Company, is seeking applications from high school students who will be seniors in the 2020-2021 school year and who have expressed a career interest in journalism.
 The program aims to attract students of varying diversity, including but not limited to religion, ethnicity, socioeconomic status, and gender.
 The 2020 Chuck Stone Workshop will include classroom study, real-world reporting, newsroom practice, and professional mentors.
 The workshop will consist of 50 hours of multi-platform storytelling and writing.
 Twelve participants will be chosen.

 This year’s 2020 Chuck Stone Summer Program will be held on July 6-9.
-The application deadline date is March 6, 2020.
+The application deadline date has been extended to March 18, 2020.